DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Design with ARIA in Mind:** As a UX designer, you can think about ARIA even in the wireframing phase.
 For a complex custom component like a tabbed interface, you can specify not just the visual design but also the ARIA roles needed to make it accessible (e.g., `role="tablist"`, `role="tab"`, and `role="tabpanel"`).
 This ensures accessibility is a core part of the design from the very beginning.

 ---

+#### ARIA LABELS

+### Course Step Number: 434

+### Date Researched: 2025-08-08

+### Robust Summary of Best Practices and Modernization

+This summary reinforces the importance of ARIA labels and provides a UX-focused perspective on their use.

+**Best Practices**

+- **Labeling Ambiguous Elements:** A key best practice is to use `aria-label` only when an element doesn't have visible text that already explains its purpose.
+Using both can create redundancy and be confusing for screen reader users.
+- **Semantic Buttons:** As we discussed, using the native `<button>` element is a best practice.
+It provides built-in accessibility features like keyboard operability and screen reader recognition, which are difficult and error-prone to replicate with non-semantic elements.

+**Modernization**

+- **Semantic HTML First:** While `aria-label` is great for icons, a modern best practice is to include visible text within a semantic `<button>` tag and use CSS to visually hide it.
+This ensures the text is available for all users, including those using assistive technologies, while maintaining the clean visual design.

+**Enhanced Learning (UX Bias)**

+- **The Invisible User Interface:** As a UX designer, you can think of ARIA labels as designing an "invisible user interface" for screen reader users.
+This means considering how your design will be experienced by someone who cannot see it.
+By creating a clear, descriptive, and logical experience through ARIA labels, you are ensuring the design is just as intuitive for a user with a screen reader as it is for a visual user.

+---